wp-plugins/multi-column-tag-map/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GX8RH7F2LR74J
 Tags: tags, lists, expandable, column, alphabetical, toggleable, site map, index, appendix, glossary Requires at least: 2.1
-Tested up to: 3.3.1
+Tested up to: 3.3.2
-Stable tag: 9.0
+Stable tag: 10.0

-Multi-column Tag Map displays a columnized and alphabetical (English) listing of all tags used in your site similar to the index pages of a book.
+Multi-column Tag Map displays a columnized and alphabetical (English) listing of all tags, categories or single taxonomies used in your site similar to the index pages of a book.

 == Description ==

-Multi-column Tag Map displays a columnized  and alphabetical (English) listing of all tags used in your site similar to the index pages of a book.
+Multi-column Tag Map displays a columnized  and alphabetical (English) listing of all tags, categories or single taxonomies used in your site similar to the index pages of a book.
 This makes it easier for your visitors to quickly search for topics that might intrest them.

 = Features =
+* Can be set to display all tags, all categories or single taxonomies
 * Alphabetically lists all tags used in the site
 * Display tags in one to five columns
 * The initial amount of tags from each letter can be limited